stanfordpython/stanfordpython.github.io/public/page/handout/data-model.md

 [[TOC]]

-Most of the things we've interacted with in Python world are ***objects***.
+Most of the things we've interacted with in the Python world are ***objects***.
 I don't mean that in a colloquial sense—Python has a very precise definition of an "object."
-In Lecture 3, we'll build our own custom objects, so before class, let's take a moment to talk about what objects are.
+In Lecture 3, we'll build our own custom objects, so before lecture, let's take a moment to talk about what objects are.

 ## Everything is an object
-In Python, we saw how we can inspect the type of an object using the `type` command.
+In Python, we saw how we can inspect the type of an object using the `type` function.

 ```python
 type(3) # => int
 ```

-The `isinstance` command is similar.
+The `isinstance` function is similar.
 It takes two parameters—first, something we're testing, and second, a type—and returns `True` if the first parameter is an instance of the type and `False` otherwise.
 So, the above code tells us that `3` is an integer, and indeed:

 ```python
 isinstance(3, int) # => True